 - Add the asparagus to the skillet and give it a quick stir.
 Reduce the heat to medium-low, cover and cook for an additional 5-6 minutes or until orzo pasta is tender.

-- Add the lemon juice and tomatoes to the cooked pasta and stir.
+- Add the lemon juice, tomatoes and Parmesan to the cooked pasta and stir.
 Cover and cook for 2 more minutes.
 Return the salmon fillets to the pan.

 - Slice the remaining half of lemon into wedges and serve the salmon and orzo with lemon wedges on the side.